manifoldai/orbyter-docker/orbyter-ml-dev/OVERVIEW.md

-### orbyter-ml-dev
+# orbyter-ml-dev

-Docker image for ML development in python which contains essential tools like jupyter, pandas, numpy, and scikit-learn.
+Docker image for ML development in python which contains essential tools like Jupyter, pandas, NumPy, and scikit-learn.

+This image is built atop `orbyter-base-sys`.